The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 Backplate with the Memovox sign

-The case diameter is very small—just under 32mm.
-As far as I know, there is no Memovox with a smaller case than this.
-There are some Memovox models with the 489 movement housed in the same case.
-However, all of them bear the LeCoultre brand.
-The USA market tended to favor slightly smaller watches, whereas the European market preferred slightly larger ones.
-For the European market, Memovox watches smaller than 33-34mm were generally not produced.
-Consequently, this means that the 601 is actually the smallest Memovox with the Jaeger-LeCoultre insignia.
+The case diameter is very small—just under 32 mm.
+As far as I know, no other Memovox has a smaller case than this.
+There are some Memovox models with the Caliber 489 housed in the same case, but all of them bear the LeCoultre branding.
+The U.S. market tended to favor slightly smaller watches, whereas the European market generally preferred slightly larger ones.
+For the European market, Memovox watches smaller than 33–34 mm were typically not produced.
+This means that the 601 is, in fact, the smallest Memovox to feature the Jaeger-LeCoultre name.

-The unusual combination of "JLC" and "LeCoultre" branding, which is unique among all Memovox models, along with the small case size, has sparked much speculation among Memovox enthusiasts about who the watch was actually intended for.
-The most common theory is that the 601 was made for the U.S. market—but for a very specific segment: the U.S. military stationed at bases outside the United States.
-How much truth there is to this, I do not know.
-An even bolder theory suggests that the 601 was specifically commissioned by the U.S. military, which preferred an alarm hand instead of a rotating disk for better readability.
-This speculation would support the idea that the 601 was a parallel model to the 814.
+The unusual combination of Jaeger-LeCoultre on the dial and LeCoultre on the inside of the case—something unique among all Memovox models—together with the small case size, has sparked much speculation among Memovox enthusiasts about who this watch was actually intended for.
+The most common theory is that the 601 was made for the U.S. market, but targeted at a very specific segment: U.S. military personnel stationed at bases outside the United States.
+How much truth there is to this, I cannot say.
+An even bolder theory suggests that the 601 was specifically commissioned by the U.S. military, which preferred an alarm hand instead of a rotating disc for improved readability.
+This idea would support the theory that the 601 was not a transitional movement but rather a parallel version to the 814.

 Let’s now focus on the dial.
-Despite the watch having an alarm hand, the dial has retained the structure of an inner disk in a different shade than the outer ring.
-However, the fact that the inner disk does not actually rotate has an important consequence.
-The "Jaeger-LeCoultre" inscription is placed on the inner disk below 12:00.
-The "Jaeger-LeCoultre" inscription (and the same applies to "LeCoultre") is extremely rare on the inner disk of Memovox models.
-It would be incorrect to say that it never appears, but such cases are truly rare—by my estimate, fewer than 5% of all Memovox watches have the brand name on the inner disk.
-The standard placement is on the outer ring just below 12:00 or even above 12:00.
-The reason, once again, lies in the function of the disk in all other Memovox models.
-Since the disk rotates, the brand inscription would also rotate, meaning that depending on the position of the alarm disk, the inscription could end up anywhere—potentially even completely upside down.
+Despite the watch having an alarm-setting hand, the dial retains the typical structure of an inner disc in a different shade than the outer ring.
+However, the fact that the inner disc does not actually rotate has an important consequence: the Jaeger-LeCoultre inscription is placed on the inner disc, just below the 12 o’clock position.
+The appearance of the Jaeger-LeCoultre (or LeCoultre) name on the inner disc of Memovox models is extremely rare.
+It would be incorrect to claim it never appears, but such cases are truly uncommon—by my estimate, fewer than 5% of all Memovox watches feature the brand name on the inner disc.
+The standard placement is on the outer ring, either just below or above 12 o’clock.

-Another consequence of using a hand instead of a rotating disk is the placement of the alarm setting markers.
-In the 601, the inner disk serves as the alarm dial, featuring 12-minute increments.
-In contrast, other Memovox models typically have the corresponding markers positioned on the inner side of the outer ring.
+Another consequence of using a hand instead of a rotating disc is the placement of the alarm-setting markers.
+In the 601, the inner disc functions as the alarm dial and features 12-minute increment markings.
+In contrast, other Memovox models usually display these markers on the inner edge of the outer ring.

-The hands on the 601 do not differ in any way from those used on Memovox watches of that era; similar or even identical hands can be found on many models from that time.
+The hands on the 601 do not differ in any noticeable way from those used on Memovox watches of that era.
+Similar or even identical hands can be found on many models from the same period.

 JLC 601 from the Beitl book

 I am attaching a picture of the JLC 601 from Beitl’s book.
-Upon close examination, we can see that my watch has both crowns in a different shape than those on Beitl’s.
-His watch features completely flat crowns, while mine have a conical shape.
-Since I recognize Beitl’s book as an absolutely reliable reference in the field of alarm watches, I can conclude that my watch does not have its original crowns.
-However, I am 100% certain that these crowns once belonged to another Memovox model, as conical-shaped crowns are quite common in Memovox watches.
+Upon close examination, we can see that my watch has both crowns in a different shape than those on Beitl’s example.
+His watch features completely flat crowns, while mine has conical-shaped ones.
+Since I regard Beitl’s book as an absolutely reliable reference in the field of alarm watches, I must conclude that my watch does not have its original crowns.
+However, I am 100% certain that the crowns currently on my watch once belonged to another Memovox model, as conical crowns are quite common among Memovox watches.

-I should also mention that I found another version of the Memovox 601 on forums, which, according to its owner, is extremely rare but entirely original.
-Unfortunately, I have only come across a single instance of this rare model, so I simply cannot confirm whether another truly original version exists alongside this standard one.
+I should also mention that I came across another version of the Memovox 601 on a forum, which, according to its owner, is extremely rare but completely original.
+Unfortunately, I have only ever seen this one example, so I cannot confirm whether another truly original variation of the 601 exists alongside the standard version.

-Let me now wrap up all main features, that makes Memovox 601 so specific:
+Let me now summarize the main features that make the Memovox 601 so distinctive:

 - it is the only Memovox with the alarm hand instead of disk;